Merry Money Tips: 12 Ways To Save This Season

 Looking to save money?
 Make your presents instead of buying them.
 Take advantage of websites like Pinterest to find creative and low-cost items to make for the holidays.

 Just remember that DIY doesn’t always mean cheap or low cost.
-If you have to buy a bunch of items just to make one thing, it’s probably not cost effective.
-To help save money, make multiples of the same gifts to give out.
+If you must buy a bunch of items just to make one thing, it’s probably not cost effective.
+To help save money, make multiples of the same gifts to give.

 Surprise: stores want you to spend more money during the holiday season and they have many ways to encourage you to do so – including appealing to your five senses.